aergistal/il2/planes/hurricanemkii.md

 - The aircraft has a fuel gauge which shows remaining fuel in fuel tanks depending on switch position.
 In game the fuel indicator switch changes by pressing (RShift+I).
 - The aircraft is equipped with elevator and rudder trimmers.
 - Landing flaps have hydraulic actuators and can be extended to any angle up to 80°.
 The speed with the extended flaps is limited to 120 mph.
-- The aircraft tail wheel rotates freely and does not have a lock.
+- The aircraft tailwheel rotates freely and does not have a lock.
 - The aircraft has differential pneumatic wheel brakes with shared control lever.
 This means that if the brake lever is held and the rudder pedal the opposite wheel brake is gradually released causing the plane to swing to one side or the other.
 - The aircraft is equipped with a siren that warns a pilot if the throttle is set to low position with landing gear retracted.
 - It is impossible to open the canopy at high speeds because of the ram air, but there is an emergency jettison handle for bailing out.